Kperis/LibrarySystem/README.md

   -API_Import.py
   -Borrow_Requests.py
 6)Finally cd into database_frontend and run npm install react-router-dom@6
-7) Now that everything is setup run npm start.
-This starts the flask server and opens frontend application.
+7) In order to start the app:
+  -Inside /LIBRARY_DATABASE run command 'flask --debug run --with-threads'.
+This will fire up the server/backend -Then cd into /database_frontend and run command 'npm start'